TurtleSL/Cool-physics-engine/docs/README.md

 Compiled and built with CMake.

-Credit to SDL3 for graphics.
+Credit to SDL3 for graphics(and possibly sound).

 List of prerequisites inside of this folder.